 ”How likely are you to recommend us to a friend or colleague?”

 Perhaps the most important reason from these is the first, the discovery of potential.
 The process we are defining here does not work for companies that do not have satisfied customers.
 Or it works on the assumption that in this first step, bottlenecks will be fixed first and there will be satisfied customers after that.

 In 97% of cases, companies’ customer satisfaction and feedback processes stop there.
-Or well, feedback is collected and satisfaction is measured at different contact points, which makes a lot of sense, but in other respects the data is just analyzed and the process doesn’t materialize into added value in the business in any way.
+Feedback is collected and satisfaction is measured at different contact points, which makes a lot of sense.
+In other respects, the data is just analyzed and the process doesn’t materialize into added value in the business in any way.

 However, we see opportunities here.
 Now that we know who your customers are happy with, it’s time to leverage customers as part of your growth story.

 In the second phase, we set out with our customers to seek testimonials from satisfied customers.
 On a practical level, the end customer does not see any gap between steps one and two, due to which testimonials are usually obtained with quite high conversion rate when the process is carried out correctly.